irbull/toro/src/content/blog/2020/buttle-lake/buttle-lake.md

 ![Buttle Lake](./pano.jpg)

-This summer, when our plans to travel back to Ontario were thwarted by Covid-19, my family - my wife Tricia, and our daughters Sadie, Lily, and Maggie - found adventure much closer to home.
+This summer, when our plans to travel back to Ontario were thwarted by Covid-19, we found adventure much closer to home.
 We decided to explore the pristine beauty of Buttle Lake in Strathcona Park on Vancouver Island, a gem in our own backyard.

 **Paddle Boarding Adventures on Buttle Lake**